Perez Hilton: Blogging success

-During an interview in Cliché Magazine (June/July 2010), Hilton said that he only started blogging as a hobby.
+During a Cliché Magazine (June/July 2010) interview, Hilton said that he only started blogging as a hobby.
 "What set my site apart is that prior to PerezHilton.com, most blogs were mainly online journals and diaries, but that never interested me.
 I wanted to talk about celebrities because they're far more entertaining."
-On March 11, 2005, within the first six months of Hilton's blogging career, PageSixSixSix.com was named "Hollywood's Most-Hated Website" by The Insider, catalyzing an initial surge in its popularity which temporarily crippled its server.
+On March 11, 2005, within the first six months of Hilton's blogging career, PageSixSixSix.com, the original name of his blog, was named "Hollywood's Most-Hated Website" by The Insider, catalyzing an initial surge in its popularity which temporarily crippled its server.
 Hilton claimed that on July 30, 2007, a seemingly "ordinary day", PerezHilton.com had over 8.82 million page views in a 24-hour period.
-Other sources dispute the reliability of Hilton's traffic claims.
+Other sources dispute the reliability of Hilton's web traffic claims.

-Pop singer Fergie has confirmed that she is referring to Hilton in her song "Pedestal" (2006), in which she criticizes an unidentified person for making negative remarks about her on the Internet.

-On August 17, 2007, citing exclusive sources, Hilton announced the death of Cuban President Fidel Castro and claimed that he was the first media outlet in the world to break the news.
-Although Hilton claimed that US officials would be making an announcement within hours, no announcement was made, and no major media outlets verified Castro's death.
+Pop singer Fergie confirmed that she is referring to Hilton in her song "Pedestal" (2006), in which she criticizes an unidentified person for making negative remarks about her online.
+On August 17, 2007, citing exclusive sources, Hilton announced the death of Cuban president Fidel Castro and claimed that he was the first media outlet in the world to break the news.
+Although Hilton claimed that U.S. officials would be making an announcement within hours, no announcement was made, and no major media outlets verified Castro's death.
 The Associated Press later determined that rumors were sparked by a meeting of Miami officials who were to discuss the city's plans when Castro dies.
-Rumors were further fueled by a road closure in the Florida Keys that was due to a police standoff.
+Rumors were further fueled by a road closure in the Florida Keys which was due to a police standoff.
 Castro appeared in an interview on Cuban television on September 21, 2007, "looking frail but sounding lucid", and mocking rumors of his death.
 On September 9, 2009, Perez appeared on The Tyra Banks Show and cited his premature reporting of Castro's death as his "one regret".

 On September 15, 2008, Terra.com named Hilton the "Hispanic of the Year" in honor of Hispanic Heritage Month.

-In an article dated October 2014, the popularity of the site was trending slightly down, as PerezHilton.com was ranked by Alexa as the 1,234th most trafficked website globally.
+In October 2014, the popularity of the site was trending slightly down, as PerezHilton.com was ranked by Alexa as the 1,234th most trafficked website globally.